ericmjl/llamabot/docs/cli/docs.md

 Replace `<path_to_markdown_file>` with the path to the Markdown file you want to generate or update documentation for.

-## Flags

-### `--from-scratch`
+## `--from-scratch` Flag

-The `--from-scratch` flag allows you to start with a blank documentation file.
-When this flag is used, the existing content of the Markdown file will be cleared before generating new documentation.
-This can be useful if you want to completely rewrite the documentation from scratch.
+The `--from-scratch` flag is an optional parameter that you can use with the `llamabot docs write` command.
+When this flag is set to `True`, the command will start with a blank documentation, ignoring any existing content in the Markdown file.
+This is useful when you want to completely regenerate the documentation from scratch.

-Usage example:
+To use the `--from-scratch` flag, run the following command:

 ```sh
 llamabot docs write <path_to_markdown_file> --from-scratch